Koo’s OT FG gives Falcons improbable 37-34 win over Panthers

 Panthers: S Juston Burris went out with a concussion. … CB Donte Jackson sustained an ankle injury late in the game.

-Falcons: Already short-handed in the secondary, Atlanta got a scare when cornerback Cornell Armstrong wobbled off the field midway through the third quarter.
+Falcons: Already depleted in the secondary, Atlanta got a scare when cornerback Cornell Armstrong wobbled off the field midway through the third quarter.
 But he missed only a couple of plays before returning.

 UP NEXT